 Peter Carfagna, instructor of sports law courses at Harvard Law School, oversees clinical placements and students’ clinical work.
 Admission in the clinic is by application.
 Students must have completed or be enrolled in one of Prof. Carfagna’s courses to be eligible to apply.

-The Sports Law Clinic is offered in the Winter and Spring semester.
-You can learn about clinical credits, pre-requisite requirements, and the clinical application process by reading the course catalog description and exploring the links in this section.
+The Sports Law Clinic is offered in the Winter and Spring semesters.
+You can learn about the required clinical course component, clinical credits and the clinical application process by reading the course catalog description and exploring the links in this section.